 “if the woman wants a child full of kindness and accomplished in virtue, she should regulate her heart and behave correctly.
 Be pure and empty in harmonious unity.
 She should not sit askew on the mat nor stand leaning to one side, and when she walks, she should not take roundabout paths.
 They eye should not look askew, the ear should not hear depraved things, the mouth should not utter a bad word, the heart should not have any bad thoughts, she should not let herself be distracted by joy or anger, she should not let herself be taken over by worries and preoccupations, she should eat chopped up meat, she should not lie down askew, and she should not put her feet at an angle.
 She desires fruits and foods from the cucumber family, she is nourished by preserves of sour-tasting vegetables.
 She likes good odors and dislikes bad ones.”

 This advice about positive thinking does not change after the third month, but it definitely begins here.
 Zhubing Yuanhou Lun says that the Jue Yin of the Hand, the Pericardium AKA the Heart Protector or Heart Master, supports this time.
 Here the Pericardium is carrying out the orders of the Heart.
 In chapter 25 of the Nan Jing it is said that at one time the Heart and Pericardium/Heart Protector were seen as one channel with two separate vessels.
 Because of their anatomical connection this is easy to see.
 Blood carries not only the nourishing essences that we speak about in the first two months, but in the third month it also carries all the Qi of the mind as well, influencing the growing individual.
 This then speaks of the power of Spirit/Shen 神.
 Just think about when one is moved by a deep emotion or alerted by fear or danger.
 In situations like these the quality and rate of a pulse can change in an instant, and that emotional alarm is carried in the Blood’s circulation.
-Of course, it is not only the Heart and Heart Protector that is involved with the mix of emotions, other organs can also be involved.
+Of course, it is not only the Heart and Heart Protector that is involved with the mix of emotions, but other organs can also be involved.
 The Kidney is affected with the release of adrenalin and noradrenalin in the reactions of fight and flight, the Spleen with emotions of worry and overthinking, or the Liver with emotions of anger or depression.
 With these considerations, information from the Heart or Pericardium by way of the Spirit is instantly carried to the growing child.

 “The heart master is the vital spirits present in the vital circulation.
 Internally it is dependent on the heart and can mingle indistinctly with the spirits.
 This is why the heart master maintains it.”